Erdos-Graph-Framework/Erdos/README.md

         System.out.println(edge.toString());
     }

-    // removing a vertex in any of the floowing ways will remove it's connected edges as well,
+    // removing a vertex in any of the following ways will remove it's connected edges as well,
     // also removing any edge in similar fashion will update the graph :) graph_triangle.removeVertex(v0);
     graph_triangle.vertices().remove(v1);